yassin448/WATI_AI/README.md

 Contributions and improvements to the assistant's functionality are welcome.
 Please fork the repository, make your changes, and submit a pull request.

+## Update v(2.2)

+Bug fixes :  Fixed equation and maths functions not functioning properly.
+New Features: Add the ability to navigate to your previous Questions using up arrow key.
 ## License

 This project is licensed under the [MIT License](link-to-your-license-file).